MeisheSDK1/ai-video-editing/README.md

 No entity may use the trial version of the SDK for commercial purposes or in any field prohibited by local laws and regulations; otherwise, such entity shall bear full legal responsibility.

 Feel free to contact us if you have any questions regarding this plugin.
-You can Please contact the sales to purchase a legally valid license https://en.meishesdk.com/register.
+Please contact the sales to purchase a legally valid license https://en.meishesdk.com/register.

 **Development Document**